EvictionLab/eviction-lab-website/content/updates/blog/legal-aid-under-threat/index.md

 postauthorname: Juan Pablo Garnham
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/jpgarnham_thumb.jpg
-description: "The Legal Services Corporation funds over 100 legal aid organizations nationwide.
-Proposed budget cuts put their services in jeopardy, with potentially dire consequences for tenants facing eviction across the country."
+description: The Legal Services Corporation funds over 100 legal aid organizations nationwide.
+Proposed budget cuts put their services in jeopardy, with potentially dire consequences for tenants facing eviction across the country.
-listSummary: "The Legal Services Corporation funds over 100 legal aid organizations nationwide.
-Proposed budget cuts put their services in jeopardy, with potentially dire consequences for tenants facing eviction across the country."
+listSummary: The Legal Services Corporation funds over 100 legal aid organizations nationwide.
+Proposed budget cuts put their services in jeopardy, with potentially dire consequences for tenants facing eviction across the country.
 twImage: court.jpg
 image: court.jpg
 fbImage: court.jpg
-scripts:
-  - charts
-  - maps
 ---
 <span class="dropcap red">M</span>anhattan’s housing court is hectic.
 At street level, a line of seven people forms just to go through the metal detector.
 Once inside, another crowd waits by the elevator.
 It’s a continuous cycle—as some make it in, more line up.
 Upstairs it’s not any better.
 Tenants and landlords alike wait some more outside the courtrooms for their cases to be heard.
 Some pace the corridor, others sit restlessly and few chat with their lawyers.
 All while a mix of languages fill the space as translators briskly walk from one room to the other.
 In one of the courtrooms, a judge asks the landlord and tenant attorneys: “So, did you reach an agreement?”